neuralmagic/examples/notebooks/optimum-deepsparse/readme.md

 # Optimum DeepSparse
-This notebook illustarates how to run Hugging Fcae models using DeepSparse Inference Runtime.
+This notebook illustrates how to run Hugging Fcae models using DeepSparse Inference Runtime.

 [Optimum DeepSparse](https://github.com/neuralmagic/optimum-deepsparse) is a library that enables acceleration of Hugging Face models on CPUs using the [DeepSparse Inference Runtime](https://github.com/neuralmagic/deepsparse).